logicalclocks/hops-docs/docs/user_guide/hopsworks/featurestore.rst

 **Feature Data Dependencies**

 When the feature store increases in size, scheduling of jobs to recompute features should be automated to avoid a potential management bottleneck.
 Feature groups and training datasets in Hops feature store are linked to Spark/Numpy/Pandas jobs which allows to reproduce and recompute the features when necessary.
 Moreover, each feature group and training dataset can have a set of data dependencies.
-By linking feature groups and training datasets to jobs and data dependencies, the features in Hops feature store can be automatically back-filled using work-flow management systems such as Airflow.
+By linking feature groups and training datasets to jobs and data dependencies, the features in Hops feature store can be automatically back-filled using workflow management systems such as Airflow.

 .. _hopsworks_featurestore_open_deps.png: ../../_images/feature_store/open_deps.png
 .. figure:: ../../imgs/feature_store/open_deps.png